krynju/dtable_benchmarks/blogpost.md

 # Basic operations (`map`, `filter`, `reduce`)

 These three operations are the base for the majority of functionality of any table structure.
-By looking at their performance we can get a good grasp of how the table is doing in the common data transformation scenarios.
+By looking at their performance, we can get a good grasp of how the table is doing in many common data transformation scenarios.

 These basic operations are unaffected by the count of unique values, so the results of these comparisons are not included here.